Can I place personal items on reserve?

 No, to ensure fair access to the item, renewals are not allowed.

-How do my students access items I’ve had placed on reserve?
+How do my students access physical items I’ve had placed on reserve?

-Video or nonprint media can be made available at Carrier, Rose and Music for use outside of class time.
+Video or nonprint media can be made available at Rose Library, JMU Libraries Express, the Music Library, or ETMC for use outside of class time.
 Library media and compliant personal copies may be put on reserve.

 Music Library Reserves